sagarnildass/Robotics_Nanodegree/Project_1_RoboND-Rover-Project/README.md

 Someimes a Rover can get stuck for various reasons.
 Whenever the Rover is at a speed slower than 0.2 larger than -0.2 (aka. going backwards) but in 'forward' mode, I start counting how long it has been slower than 0.2 speed.
 Every two seconds, I let Rover turn the steer more and more, switch between postive direction and negataive direction, and accelerating backwards.
 I stop the throttle and turn again before accelerating if Rover is trapped for more than 5 seconds.

+**Getting out of a loop**

+Sometimes, if the most of the navigable angle falls to the left or right in a big open space, the rover falls in a loop.
+Which means, it starts rotating in a circle endlessly as most of the nevigable terrain lies always to the left/right while it is in that loop.
+To break that loop, I have defined a new boolean variable in the Rover class called: is_in_loop which is by default False.
+I have also defined another new variable called loop_turning_waiting_time to measure how long it has been stuck in the loop.
+I have noticed, that there is one particular place in the map where this loop happens most frequently.
+While the rover is in the loop, it rotates in the loop endlessly with a velocity at around a max velocity of 2.5 m/s and its steering angle is at around 14-15.
+So when all these conditions get satisfied for a time period of loop_turning_waiting_time which is 1 second, I stop the car and make it steer at a smaller but different angle.
+This in turn breaks the loop.

 #### 3. Autonomous Mode, Results, and Potential Improvements

-The simulator I used for development is: **800x600 resolution, "Fantastic" graphic quality, and 22 frames per second.** Under these settings, I only need to swtich to manual mode to get Rover unstuck in very rare occasions, while getting 60.1% of the world mapped at 80.7% fidelity.
-Rover is also able to pick up 4 rocks under only 438 seconds.
+The simulator I used for development is: **1024x768 resolution, "Fantastic" graphic quality, and 22 frames per second.** Under these settings, while getting 60.1% of the world mapped at 80.7% fidelity.
+Rover is also able to pick up 4 rocks under only 500 seconds on average barring those situations where it gets stuck at rocks.

 ![Autonomous Result][image5]